-1 Introduction
+1. Introduction

-1.1 Motivation and application of quantum computation for scientific computing
+1.1.
+Motivation and application of quantum computation for scientific computing

 Computationally intensive algorithms are obstacles to the scientific computing and engineering communities.
-Quantum computers can achieve complexity improvements by leveraging quantum mechanics properties, making them of interest.
-A prominent example of this so-called quantum advantage is demonstrated by Shor's algorithm [1].
-The algorithm finds the prime factorization of integers in logarithmic time, an exponential speedup over the optimal classical algorithm.
+Quantum computers can achieve complexity improvements by leveraging the properties of quantum mechanics, making them of interest.
+A prominent example of this so-called quantum speedup is demonstrated by Shor's algorithm [1].
+The algorithm finds the prime factorization of integers in logarithmic time, an exponential speedup over the best-known classical algorithm.
 Other quantum algorithms include linear systems solvers [2, 3], Monte Carlo methods [4], and machine learning algorithms [5, 6].
-With the recent progress of quantum hardware, these algorithms have been applied in industries involving optimization [7], quantum chemistry [8], and finance [9].
+With the recent progress in quantum hardware, these algorithms have been applied in industries such as optimization [7], quantum chemistry [8], and finance [9].
 The potential for such large speedups makes partial differential equation (PDE) solvers attractive.
 However, classical problems in this realm tend to be nonlinear and non-unitary, presenting hurdles for quantum computing [10].
 Attention has been turned toward addressing this challenge.